maximilian-foerg/AM8-Switchwire-Mod/README.md

   * 0.2mm layer height
   * 4 walls, 5 bottom layers, 5 top layers
   * 40% grid or gyroid infill
-* Before printing, calibrate your extruder steps and the tenperature and flow rate for your specific filament.
+* Before printing, calibrate your extruder steps and the temperature and flow rate for your specific filament.
 Get rid of any strining, warping and elephant food on your prints.
 There are tons of tutorials on the web on how to do each of that.

 ## BOM
 The following lists specify which additional parts you'll need to upgrade your existing printer to an AM8 plus.